DiaBmond/devops-projects/README.md

 2. **Review Issues** - Someone may have asked already
 3. **Open an Issue** - Describe your problem clearly
 4. **Join Community** - DevOps Slack channels

-### Common Questions

-**Q: Do I need to complete projects in order?**
-A: Yes, for beginners.
-Each project builds on previous concepts.

-**Q: What if I get stuck?**
-A: Check troubleshooting sections, review logs, search GitHub Issues, or ask for help.

-**Q: Can I use different technologies?**
-A: Absolutely!
-Adapt projects to your preferred stack.

-**Q: How long does each project take?**
-A: Varies by experience.
-Budget 5-15 hours per project for beginners.

-**Q: Do I need cloud credits?**
-A: Not until Project 4.
-Projects 1-3 run entirely locally.

----

 ## Final Words